Find a Qualified Attorney Near You

 Housing Ordinances and Immigration

 The U.S. Fair Housing Act protects people from discrimination.
-It also protects people's rights to fair housing.
-These rules apply to those looking at renting, buying, or selling a home or looking for housing assistance.
+It also protects people’s rights to fair housing.
+These rules apply to those considering renting, buying, or selling a home, or seeking housing assistance.

 Various resources in Ohio provide legal aid and guidance to immigrants.
-The state also has nonprofit organizations that offer services and legal help to immigrants.
-The following are some of them:
+The state also has nonprofit organizations that offer services and legal help to immigrants:

 - Catholic Charities Diocese of Cleveland — This charity offers legal services to low-income people regardless of immigration status.

-- Asian Services in Action Inc. — An organization that provides immigration legal services for immigrants and refugees in Northeast Ohio.
+- Asian Services in Action Inc. — This organization provides immigration legal services for immigrants and refugees in Northeast Ohio.

-- Advocates for Basic Legal Equality Inc. — A nonprofit organization offering legal services to Ohio low-income people.
+- Advocates for Basic Legal Equality Inc. — This nonprofit organization offers legal services to low-income people in Ohio.
 They help victims of human trafficking, domestic violence, and more.

-- Know Your Rights — A free legal resource to protect you and your family members during immigration raids (PDF, CASA of Maryland, and other organizations)
+- Know Your Rights — This free legal resource explains how to protect you and your family members during immigration raids.

 Can I Solve This on My Own or Do I Need an Attorney?